 Interest payable is normally settled monthly throughout the financial year.
 The Group intends to hold these liabilities to maturity.
-The revolving credit facility has a maximum draw down of £5,000,000.

 Collateral

 The term loan and revolving credit facilities have been financed by Standard Chartered Bank (SCB).
 SCB, as Security Trustee, holds a debenture with the Group and including the Company.
 The particulars of this charge are: